openfaas/docs/docs/openfaas-pro/federated-gateway.md

 Next, whenever you want to communicate with that customer's cluster:

-1) Fetch the client ID and Client Secret for that customer.
+1. Fetch the client ID and Client Secret for that customer.
-2) Make a HTTP call to Keycloak's `/token` endpoint along with the client ID and Client Secret
+2. Make a HTTP call to Keycloak's `/token` endpoint along with the client ID and Client Secret
-3) Extract the `access_token` from the JSON response
+3. Extract the `access_token` from the JSON response
-4) Make a HTTP call to the federated gateway's REST API with the `access_token` in the `Authorization` header, i.e. `Authorization: Bearer <access_token>`
+4. Make a HTTP call to the federated gateway's REST API with the `access_token` in the `Authorization` header, i.e. `Authorization: Bearer <access_token>`

 For testing, you can also use the same token with the OpenFaaS CLI from your laptop, with: `faas-cli list -g https://fed-gw.example.com --token <access_token>`

+## FAQ

 If you have any questions or comments, please get in touch with us through your usual support channels.

+* Where is the Helm chart?
+It's a separate chart within the [faas-netes repository](https://github.com/openfaas/faas-netes/tree/master/chart/federated-gateway)

+* How do you setup Keycloak on Kubernetes?
+The documentation is rudimentary, but we would advise: applying the main Kubernetes manifest for the Deployment, making sure you've changed the admin password from the default, creating an Ingress record and making sure it gets a TLS certificate

+* What is inlets uplink?
+Inlets Uplink was created by our team to the question: "How do you access customer services from within your own product?"
+[Read the docs](https://docs.inlets.dev/uplink/overview/)

+* How long do tokens last?
+The default seems to be about 5 minutes, which is configurable in Keycloak.

+* Could we use Auth0 or Okta instead?
+Yes absolutely.
+Just configure the Client Credentials flow, which is the option that's often used for server to server interaction.

+* Why isn't this linked to my Gmail or GitHub Account?
+The federated gateway was built for server to server communication, the tokens you obtain are not going to be tied to a human identity, which requires a person to be present to login for every API request.
+This is impractical for server to server communication.

+* Can we use this to deploy to our own cluster from GitHub Actions or GitLab CI?
+No, it does not validate any claims other than the issuer and the audience.
+This is valid for the use-case of the federated gateway, but if used with a public issuer, where anyone can obtain a token, would mean anyone could access your gateway.
+See also: [IAM for OpenFaaS](/openfaas-pro/iam/overview)

+* Does OpenFaaS support SSO or IAM for the UI and CLI, for human access?
+Yes absolutely, see: [IAM for OpenFaaS](/openfaas-pro/iam/overview)